OpenGVLab/InternVL/document/how_to_evaluate_internvl_chat_1_5.md

    GPUS=8 sh evaluate.sh release/InternVL-Chat-V1-5 mmbench-test-cn --dynamic
    ```

+   Submit the result to the [test server](mmbench.opencompass.org.cn).
 The result of MMBench is:

    ```